 The idea of “Connectedness” was inspired by social work researcher, Brené Brown, who wrote, “After fifteen years of social work education, I was sure of one thing: Connection is why we’re here; it is what gives purpose and meaning to our lives.”
 You can check out Brown’s book, Daring Greatly.

 The Four Relationships are based on the four domains used in a psychometric tool that measures spiritual health, which was created by Dr. John Fisher et al. (2000).
 The way he describes it, these four domains were originally proposed by the National Interfaith Coalition on Aging (1975).
 If you are looking to measure spiritual health in a research setting, I highly recommend Dr. Fisher’s updated measure, called the SHALOM.

 The original version of my definition—which combines Connectedness with the four domains for the first time was created and published while collaborating with Dr. Mark Holder, a positive psychologist at the University of British Columbia.

 My definition was revised and updated in my Master of Divinity thesis under the supervision of Professor Emily Click and doctoral student Cassie Houtz at Harvard Divinity School.

-Furthermore, I have come to understand the broad applicability of my ideas through conversation with many people in my life, including my parents, grandparents, husband, and my close friend, Daniella Crocker.
+Furthermore, I have come to understand the broad applicability of my ideas through conversation with many people in my life, including my parents, Michael and Laurie Koss; grandparents, Mary and Bruce Eagle; husband, Levi Lentz; and close friend, Daniella Crocker.